 QUESTION: How long will my coffee stay fresh after the beans have been ground?
 What if I store them in a plastic container or in the freezer?. — Michael W.

-ANSWER: The short answer to your first question is that coffee beans begin to lose their freshness immediately after they are ground.
-The best thing you can do is grind your coffee just before brewing.
+ANSWER: The short answer to your first question is that whole beans begin to lose their freshness immediately after they are ground.
+Coffee connoisseurs agree, for the freshest cup of coffee the best thing you can do is grind your coffee just before brewing.
 After just 15 minutes, your coffee will have lost 60 percent of its refreshing aroma (and scent is a large part of the taste experience).

-Seriously, there’s no reason to fiddle with storage options like the freezer, refrigerator, or plastic food containers for your coffee once it’s ground.
+Seriously, there’s no reason to fiddle with storage options like the freezer, refrigerator, or plastic food containers for your coffee grounds.
 (We will tell you how to store your ground coffee if you don’t want to grind beans for every cup in a moment, though.)

-It’s so quick and easy to grind coffee beans at home, and grinders are affordable.
-The delicious taste and aroma of truly fresh coffee is so worthwhile—there’s no reason to miss out.
-Grinding your own coffee beans also gives you a chance to customize the size of the grind to your coffee preparation method and the way you like your cup.
+It’s so quick and easy to grind coffee beans at home, and a good coffee grinder is very affordable.
+The quality of the coffee and the delicious taste and aroma of truly fresh coffee is so worthwhile—there’s no reason to miss out.
+Grinding your own coffee beans also gives you a chance to customize the grind size to your coffee preparation method and the way you like your cup.

 Why Does Coffee Lose Freshness So Quickly After Being Ground?